-So, if the above method did not fix the Windows 10 update assistant stuck 99% issue, then try to flash the Windows 10 OS directly.
+So, if the above method does not fix the Windows 10 upgrade assistant stuck at 99% issue, try to flash the Windows 10 OS directly.
 Here is how you can do that.

-1. Head over to Microsoft website and grab yourself an ISO copy of Windows 10 (32/64 bit).
-Here is the link for your convenience.
+- Head to Microsoft website and grab an ISO copy of Windows 10 (32/64 bit).

-2. Backup your essential data from the PC to another external drive, just in case something goes sideways.
-Windows installs are usually very easy and hassle-free, but it is always good to prepare oneself for the worst.
+- Back up your essential data from the PC to another external drive.
+Windows installs are usually easy and hassle-free, but preparing oneself for the worst is always good.

-3. If you have any antivirus software installed, which I’m assuming that you do, consider disabling it until you have installed the update.
+- If you have any antivirus software installed, which I’m assuming you do, consider disabling it until you have installed the update.
 Restart your computer for good measure before installation.

 Just run it and select the Upgrade this PC now option.
 It will automatically start downloading Windows 10 and proceed to install it.
-You can also check if Windows Update Service Not Error is interrupting you or not.
+You can also check whether the Windows Update Service Not Error interrupts you.

-I know, this method defeats the entire purpose of you downloading the update via the Windows 10 updater in the first place.
+I know this method defeats the entire purpose of you downloading the update via the Windows 10 updater in the first place.
 That is the sad part.
-No one likes to be hanging at 99, but hey, at least you get Windows 10 working now!
-Lastly, you might want to also check if Windows has detected a Hard Disk Problem because that could be the reason as well.
+No one likes hanging at 99, but at least you get Windows 10 working now!
+Lastly, you might want also to check if Windows has detected a Hard Disk Problem because that could also be the reason.

-Just grab a product key from a pirate site, and you’re good to go!
-But if you get in trouble for piracy, you did not read this line.
+Grab a product key from a pirate site, and you’re ready!
+But you did not read this line if you get in trouble for piracy.
 Cheers!